 5. SOUVENIRS AND GASTRONOMY

-If you also want to take home a memory of your New Year's Eve in Barcelona then why not choose the sweetest of Christmas candy?
-Turrón, a type of nougat, is one of the most sought after products of a Catalan Christmas when it finally appears on the table to soften the hearts and push to the limit trouser sizes all across Spain.
-There are many types of Turrón, including Chocolate, almonds, without almonds, rice and more.
-They also are either hard or soft.
-Try them all!
+If you also want to take home a memory of your New Year's Eve in Barcelona then why not choose the sweetest of Christmas sweets?
+Turrón — a type of nougat — is one of the most sought after products of a Catalan Christmas when it finally appears on the table to soften the hearts and push to the limit trouser sizes all across Spain.
+There are many types of Turrón, including Chocolate, with almonds, without almonds, rice and more.
+They're also either hard or soft. so try them all!